sliang11/Active-Model-Selection-for-PUTSC/README.md

 Results: This folder consists of all our raw results.
 There are three types of files in this folder:
 - fscore_0.xx.xlsx: raw average F1-scores on the UCR datasets, which are used to plot the critical difference diagrams in our paper.
 The "0.xx" in the file names indicate the percentatage of queried U examples.
 For instance, "fscore_0.1.xlsx" consists of the raw results of all model selection methods on all datasets with 10% of the U examples queried.
 Note that the critical difference diagrams are actually plotted using "one minus F1-score" values so as to keep the better performing methods on the right of the diagrams.
 These values are equal to Van Rijsbergen's effectiveness measure with alpha = 0.5.
 See https://en.wikipedia.org/wiki/F1_score for more.
-- fscore_MITDB.xlsx: raw average F1-scores on the 201_A_pyramid dataset (used in our case study) with the number of queried U examples ranging from 1 : |U|.
+- fscore_MITDB.xlsx: raw average F1-scores on the 201_A_pyramid and 205_A_pyramid datasets (two spreadsheets in a single file) with the number of queried U examples ranging from 1 : |U|.
-- responseTimes.xlsx: average user interaction response time of all model selection methods on UCR datasets.
-The average response time on 201_A_pyramid is 0.05s as we have reported in our paper, which has not been separately listed in the Results folder.
+- responseTimes.xlsx: average and maximum user interaction response time of all model selection methods on UCR datasets.
+- fscores_non_AL.xlsx: raw average F1-scores of the 7 non-AL based baselines on the UCR datasets.
+- fscores_PUSh_ST-1NN.xlsx: raw average F1-scores of the ST-1NN and PUSh on the UCR datasets.
+For ST-1NN, in each run on each dataset we use the result of the best of the 1271 models on that run.
+For PUSh, due to limited time and the fact that PUSh is too memory-inefficient to run on certain large datasets, only some results are available.
+- All_Experimental_Figures.pdf: all experimental figures, including those in our revised paper, and additional ones that are only mentioned in the paper.

 Seeds: seed files used by the code, including the initial PL sets used to run the candidate ST-1NN models, and sampling orders for model selection methods using the randomg sampling (Rand) strategy.